mutualmobile/PraxisFlutter/README.md

 - staging
 - production

-For your convenience, the following scripts have been written inside the 'scripts' package:
+For your convenience, a single script has been written inside the 'scripts' package (buildPraxisFlutter.sh).
-1. praxis_development.sh
-2. praxis_staging.sh
-3. praxis_production.sh

-To run these, simply use the following 2 commands (taking the example of praxis_development.sh here):
+To run it, simply use the following 2 commands :
 1. `cd scripts`
 2. On Windows:
-`praxis_development.sh`
+`buildPraxisFlutter.sh`
 On Mac/Linux:
-`bash praxis_development.sh`
+`bash buildPraxisFlutter.sh`
 and Press Enter/Return

 Also, please make sure that you have your device selected in the Flutter Device Selection window before running the script(s).